KVMarx/marx-planning/README.md

 ## Design goals

 - Small code base.
-Xen is ~270k, we want smaller than that.
+Xen is ~270k LOC, we want smaller than that.
 - Reuses tried, tested, stable components
 - Works as a drop-in replacement for Xen in Qubes.
 See Qubes architecture discussion of Xen vs KVM.
 - Runs on Redox